-The DRG Chlamydia trachomatis IgG Enzyme Immunoassay Kit provides materials for the qualitative and semiquantitative determination of IgG-class antibodies to Chlamydia trachomatis in serum.
-This assay is intended for in vitro use only.
-In the United States, this kit is intended for Research Use Only.
+The DRG Bordetella pertussis / toxin IgG Enzyme Immunoassay Kit provides materials for the qualitative and semiquantitative determination of IgG-class antibodies to Bordetella pertussis and Bordetella pertussis toxin in serum.
+This assay is intended for in vitro diagnostic use only.